zhanglab/psamm/docs/tutorial/fpp.rst

 Two reactant/product pair prediction algorithms are implemented in the `PSAMM` ``primarypairs`` command.
 The default algorithm is the `FindPrimaryPairs` algorithm.
 The other algorithm that is implemented is the `Mapmaker` algorithm.
-These algorithm can be chosen through the ``--method`` argument.
+These algorithms can be chosen through the ``--method`` argument.

 .. code-block:: shell